Northeastern-MLOps-Group-12/QueryHub/README.md

 ## ⚙️ Usage

-QueryHub is available as a web application with a simple chat-style interface.
+QueryHub will be available as a web application with a simple chat-style interface.
 Users can interact with their connected databases through natural language queries.

 The flow of the application works as follows: